Skip to main content

 AliceClue GiverClue GiverBobRed 2CathyRed 3Donald(4)

 • Similarly, it is possible to get a single player to blind-play 2 cards in a row.
-In this situation, since they see that the blind cards are not in anyone else's hands, they will blind-play two turns in a row, playing from left to right.
+In this situation, since they see that the promised cards are not in anyone else's hands, they will blind-play two turns in a row, playing from left to right.

 • For example, in a 3-player game: